 Medical Editor: John P. Cunha, DO, FACOEP

 Aveed (testosterone undecanoate) Injection is a form of the male hormone, testosterone, used for testosterone replacement therapy in adult males for conditions associated with a deficiency or absence of endogenous testosterone.
-Common side effects include acne, injection site pain, PSA increase, fatigue, irritability, insomnia, mood swings, aggression, difficulty ejaculating, and weight gain.
+Common side effects of Aveed include acne, injection site pain or other reactions, PSA (prostate-specific antigen) increase, increased estradiol level, low testosterone levels, fatigue, feeling tired, irritability, increased red blood cell count, difficulty sleeping (insomnia), mood swings, aggression, difficulty ejaculating, and weight gain.

 The recommended dose of Aveed is 3 mL (750 mg) injected intramuscularly, followed by 3 mL (750 mg) injected after 4 weeks, then 3 mL (750 mg) injected every 10 weeks thereafter.
 Aveed may interact with insulin, anticoagulants, and corticosteroids.
 Tell your doctor all medications and supplements you use.
 Aveed is not recommended for use in women, therefore it is unlikely to be used during pregnancy or while breastfeeding.
 Withdrawal symptoms may occur if you stop taking this medication.

 Our Aveed (testosterone undecanoate) Injection Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.